steelwheels/KiwiControls/README.md

 ## Introduction
 KiwiControls framework contains the implementation of GUI controls which can be used by macOS and iOS.
-The purpose of this framework is definition and implementation of common API between macOS and iOS.
+The purpose of this framework is definition and implementation of common API for macOS and iOS.

 ## Copyright
 This software is produced by [Steel Wheels Project](http://steelwheels.github.io) and distributed under